-What We Collect:
+What We Collect

 We collect anonymous data, including Internet addresses, time of visits and viewed.
 We use this information to monitor and improve the performance of the site.

-- Name, postal address, email address, and telephone number.
+- name, postal address, email address, and telephone number;

-- Information received on applications, forms and in other communications to us, whether in writing, in person, by telephone or by any other means;
+- information received on applications, forms and in other communications to us, whether in writing, in person, by telephone or by any other means;

-- Information about your transactions with us or others; and
+- information about your transactions with us or others; and

-- Information from your transactions with us.
+- information from your transactions with us.

-We may store information that we collect through cookies, log files, and/or clear gifs to create a profile that details viewing preferences.
-Consequently, collected information is tied to the user's personally identifiable information to provide offers and improve the content of the site.
+We may store information we collect through cookies, log files, and/or clear gifs to create a profile that details viewing preferences.
+Consequently, collected information is tied to the user's personal information to provide offers and improve the content of the site.
 This profile is used to tailor users’ visits to our web site and to direct pertinent information to them.
 We do not share profiles with third parties.

-What We Share:
+What We Share

-Use of Personal Data
+Use and Sharing of Personal Information

 We follow industry standards and practices to safeguard all of the information collected, both anonymous and personal.
 If users have any questions about the security at our web site, users can contact us at the points below.